thales42/bward_670_finalProject/README.md

 My apologies, firstandforemost.
 For some unknown reason two files failed to upload.

 Links for the file are provided below for Google drive.
-Let me know if you have problems>
+Let me know if you have problems.

 Best,